Black students still face major hurdles getting into university

 Meet Karen Robson, who is studying that very thing.

-The McMaster sociology associate professor’s research shows that self-identified black, Latin American and southeast Asian high school students in Toronto are less prepared for post-secondary education than self-identified white students.
+The McMaster sociology associate professor’s research shows that self-identified black, Latin American and southeast Asian high school students in Toronto faced structural barriers to postsecondary education that their self-identified Caucasian counterparts generally do not.

 Robson’s study examined data from the TDSB’s Grade 12 cohorts of 2006 and 2011 to see whether equity and inclusion measures introduced by the board had affected the number of students from underrepresented groups enrolling in post-secondary education.